-For salespeople, a customer relationship management (CRM) solution is as essential as air – you simply cannot work in the modern B2B environment without one.
+For salespeople, a customer relationship management (CRM) solution is essential – you simply cannot work in the modern B2B environment without one.

-In fact, here’s an interesting tidbit to support what we’re saying; CRMs can potentially increase sales by up to 29%, sales productivity by up to 34% and sales forecast accuracy by 42% [Salesforce].
+In fact, here’s an interesting fact to support what we’re saying; CRMs can potentially increase sales by up to 29%, sales productivity by up to 34% and sales forecast accuracy by 42% [Salesforce].

-So in short, CRMs help SDRs track leads and deals in various stages of the pipeline.
+In short, CRMs help salespeople track leads and deals in various stages of the pipeline.
 The metrics, reports and data analysis provides 360-degree visibility into current and potential customers’ relationship with the company.
 As a bonus, it also helps improve the overall relationship with clients by facilitating customer retention – combined, these factors work to have a positive impact on the bottom line.

 What this means is that your CRM – regardless of whichever you’ve opted for – has a ton of untapped opportunities that can rocket your sales starting today.